-Our favourite Peak District pub with playground has to be the Bulls Head in Monyash, featured at the top of this post.
-Oozing with charm and serving fantastic food, it’s a lovely pub in it’s own right.
-But add the fact that there’s a fantastic playground to the rear of the pub, complete with zip wire and basketball ring, it’s perfect for families.
+One of the best Peak District pubs with playground has to be the Bulls Head in Monyash.
+Oozing with charm and serving fantastic food, it’s a lovely pub in its own right.
+But add the fact that there’s a fantastic playground to the rear of the pub (photo at the top of this article), complete with zip wire and basketball ring, it’s perfect for families.

 The Wheatsheaf in Baslow has a perfect beer garden for families and is always popular on a summers day.
 Large climbing frames and slides are situated right in the middle with picnic tables spread around, so it’s very easy to find a spot to enjoy your drink and watch your little ones play.